rigetti/reference-qvm/README.md

 The functionality prototyped in this repository has been integrated into [pyQuil](https://github.com/rigetti/pyquil/).

+## PyQuil

+`referenceqvm` functionality is now in pyquil in the following modules: `unitary_tools.py`, `reference_simulator.py`, `gate_matrices.py`, and `pyqvm.py`.
+Additionally, there are more performant referenceqvm-style pure-python simulators in `numpy_simulator.py`.
+The clifford circuit simulation has not been ported, but we would love to accept that as a community contribution (with some clean-up and integration work to play nice with pyQuil).

 ## Installation

 You can install reference-qvm directly from the Python package manager `pip` using: